 Map services have a number of configurable parameters.
 Parameter settings apply to the map service and to any additional services created by enabling capabilities.

 - In the Publish Map Service pane, on the Configuration tab, click the Configure Parameters tab .

 - Under Properties, specify a value for Maximum records returned by server.

 This setting determines how many records can be returned in a single request to a client, such as an ArcGIS Web API.
 Specifying a large number of records may slow the performance of clients consuming your service as well as your GIS server.
 The default value is 2,000.

-- Expand the Advanced heading to set the following advanced service parameters:
+- Expand the Advanced heading to set the following service parameters:

-- Enter a value in the Max sample size box to specify the maximum number of records that is sampled when computing a class breaks renderer.
+- Enter a value in the Max sample size box to specify the maximum number of records that is sampled when a class breaks renderer is computed.
 The default value is 100,000.